rladies/rladiesguide/content/organization/intro/partnerships/index.en.md

 If you are invited to give a talk,
 * If you are invited to talk about a topic other than R-Ladies, make sure that you are invited because of your expertise and not just your relationship to R-Ladies.
-* If you are invited to talk about R-Ladies, refer to our [specific guidance](/comm/conferences/), in particular get in touch with the global team.
+* If you are invited to talk about R-Ladies, refer to our [specific guidance](/comm/conferences/), in particular get in touch with the global team (`info@rladies.org`).

 In all cases, check that
 * The event has a code of conduct; if not, do they agree on adding one?